Policies

 19.1.2.3 Explosions, fires, destruction of equipment or machinery, factories, and installations of any kind;

-19.1.2.4 Boycotts and strikes of all kinds, strikes of zeal, occupation of the place of operations, factories and installations;
+19.1.2.4 Boycotts and strikes of all kinds, work-to-rule strikes, occupation of the place of operations, factories, and installations;

 19.1.2.5. acts of authority, whether lawful or unlawful, excluding acts the risk of which has been assumed by the affected party by virtue of other provisions of this Contract.